marksherriff/sherriff-homepage/_pages/advising.md

 ## Graduate Research

-I do not currently advising graduate student research.
-Potential graduate students should direct questions to the department.
-Further, graduate students in our department go through a rotation through various faculty members.
-And I am not someone that can assist with this.
+I currently do not advise or sponsor graduate students or graduate research.
+If you are a potential graduate student, please direct your questions to the CS department.